peter-tackage/song-demo/README.md

 - Remove duplication of `emit` methods in ViewModels.
 - UI is very basic - could use a few coats of paint.
 - Audio player handling is rough and unproven.
+- Various other TODOs/FIXMEs where I made to the trade-off to move forward, rather than polish.